carpentries-incubator/twitter-with-twarc/_episodes/03-3-little-tweets.md

 Some key pieces of a Tweet are:
 - created_at: the exact day and time (in GMT) the tweet was posted
 - id: a unique tweet ID number
-- entities: strings pulled out of a tweet that line up with something
+- entities: strings pulled out of a tweet that line up with Twitter's ontology
   - any hashtags that are used
   - any users who are @'ed
   - personal names